singularity-code/singularity-code.github.io/_posts/JS/2021-11-10-js-lexical.md

 categories: js scopre IIFE lexical
 ---

-Case 1.
-Even with `var` the variable is hoisting inside the IIFE.
+Case 1. `var` the variable is not hoisting outside of IIFE scope.

 ```js
 (function() {